 The first step was to mount the outside antenna to the top of the pole.

 A little planning needs to go into choosing the placement for the pole.
-The outside antenna needs to be about 25 ft away from the inside antenna, so we chose a spot near the back of the RV near a slide-out to mount our pole, knowing that we had a suitable spot on the wall indoors that was the minimum distance away for the inside antenna.
+The outside antenna needs to be about 25 ft away from the inside antenna, so we chose a spot near the back of the RV near a slide-out to mount our pole, knowing that we had a suitable spot on the wall indoors that was the minimum distance away for the inside antenna and we also got an rv queen mattress so we can be comfortable as well.
 To the left of the ladder at the top and bottom of the RV, you can see the black mounts (provided) that are attached with a peel-and-stick adhesive.

 And here's the completed pole and exterior antenna.
 The mounts will remain attached to the side of the camper, so each time we set up at a campsite we'll need to get the pole out of our RV's storage compartment and clamp it on.